goshkow/AdaptiveDock/README.md

 ### ⚠️ Important Notice for macOS Security

-If macOS shows a warning like "The application is damaged and can't be opened" or "Cannot verify developer," you can remove the quarantine attribute using the Terminal:
+If macOS shows a warning like "The application is damaged and can't be opened" or "Cannot verify developer" you can remove the quarantine attribute using the Terminal:

 ```bash
 sudo xattr -r -d com.apple.quarantine /Applications/AdaptiveDock.app